 and 1944 Gary flew many missions over France, Belgium, and Holland, and

 received after the war the Croix de Guerre and the Legion of Honor.
-His
+In

 His name, Romain Kacew, Gary changed first into Romain Gari, but soon

 anglicized it.
 Gari was his mother's stage name during her career as an actress.
-Jean-Paul Sartre, who hailed Forest of Anger as possibly the greatest novel of the Resistance, met the young writer at a café on
+Jean-Paul Sartre, who hailed Forest of Anger as possibly the greatest novel of the Resistance, met the young writer with Simone de Beauvoir at a café on

 Boulevard Saint-Germain and after listening to his tales he exclaimed: